 A Personal Limited Company is a type of privately held small business entity that is only used by the contractor who set it up.
 They are normally set up for someone who is considering contracting in the long term or for contractors who earn high daily rates.
 They are the most tax efficient way of working and gives you more control.
 However, there are more administrative duties associated with this way of working, which is time consuming compared to an Umbrella Company.

 Yes, contractors will typically earn more than permanent employees.
-The reason for this is that they are experts in their field and therefore can charge a higher daily rate, while the client does not have the same costs (e.g. pension contributions, national insurance payments etc.) that they would have with an employee.
+The reason for this is that they are experienced in their field and therefore can charge a higher daily rate.
 They also pay less in taxes and are also able to deduct their expenses.

 It depends whether you are set up through an Umbrella Company or whether you have your own Personal Limited Company.